Crablicious/libdwarf-addr2line/README.md

 This is a trivial example, the build will take some fiddling with the simple Makefile.
+See the comments in the Makefile.

-This is for latest libdwarf.
-Currently libdwarf 0.3.1
+This is for latest libdwarf,
+which is currently libdwarf 0.3.1

 The batch no-batch options have very different code paths.